 Scholarship applications for entry into Year 7 2025 are closed.

 Scholarship applications for entry into Year 10 2025 are now open.
 Please follow this link to apply.
 Applications close on Friday 8 March 2024 at 4pm.
 Late, incomplete or unpaid applications will not be accepted.

 Academic Assessment Services oversee the application process and examination.
 All applicants will sit the scholarship examination which will be held online in the student's home, not at Barker.
 The examination will take place on Thursday 21 March 2024.
 This is the only day the examination can be taken.
 Please do not apply if your child is unavailable on that day.

 The Scholarships offered are either full or part Scholarships for Academic Tuition only and are awarded at the discretion of the Scholarship Panel.
 These include up to 100% Year 7 Scholarships, 50% - 100% Music Scholarships, 50% Year 10 Scholarships and the 50% Copeland Scholarship for a current Junior School student.

 In Year 7 some full Scholarships are offered at the discretion of the Scholarship Panel.
 For Year 10, only part Scholarships are offered and their value is again determined by the Scholarship Panel.

-Your $120 covers the School’s administrative costs and assessments for the Scholarship program.
+The application fee covers the School’s administrative costs and assessments for the Scholarship program.

 Can overseas students apply?